aws/containers-roadmap/preview-programs/eks-ec2-a1-preview/README.md

 * Run your own containers on your new EKS cluster.

-* Leave comments or questions on our [GitHub issue](https://github.com/aws/containers-roadmap/issues/69).
+* Leave comments or questions on our [GitHub issue](https://github.com/aws/containers-roadmap/issues/264).

-* To send more detailed problem information or feedback directly to the EKS preview team, email [eks-a1-preview@amazon.com](mailto:eks-a1-preview@amazon.com). _(Please give 24-48 hours for a reply.)_

 * This is an evolving project.
 As we roll out new features and functionality, we will update this repository and the roadmap issue.